codefresh-io/docs.codefresh.io/_docs/docker-registries/cfcr-deprecation.md

 This pipeline is able to use the new `registry` property because we declare at the root of the pipeline that the enhanced version of the build step will be used.

+### Choosing a caching registry

+In the [external registry screen]({{site.baseurl}}/docs/docker-registries/external-docker-registries/) you can also select a single registry that will serve as your [caching registry]({{site.baseurl}}/docs/configure-ci-cd-pipeline/pipeline-caching/#docker-registry-caching).

+In most cases you want to select as caching registry the same registry that is default for your pipelines (i.e. the registry where your build steps will push an image).

+Codefresh will efficiently use that registry to perform advanced caching logic for your builds

+  * Codefresh will automatically examine the stored metadata to decide which past image is most relevant for caching purposes
+  * Codefresh will automatically pull images from this registry for cache purposes
+  * Codefresh will automatically use that registry for distributed Docker layer caching to make your Docker builds faster

+We give you the ability to define a separate registry for caching purposes for the following scenarios

+1. You don't want extra traffic to be sent to your main deployment registry.
+Maybe you want to avoid bandwidth/storage limits in your production registry
+1. You have lots of build steps in pipelines with intermediate docker images that you are certain you don't need outside of the pipeline itself.
+1. You have speed concerns regarding image pulling/pushing.
+For example your development team is in Europe, but your production servers are in the USA.
+You would probably choose a caching registry in a European region (so that developers get the best experience), where your main registry is in the USA (close to your production servers)

+Therefore in most cases you should make your main registry your caching registry as well.
+For extra control you can either define a different caching registry or disable selectively automatic pushes with the `disable_push` property.

+>Notice that the dynamic image feature of Codefresh (creating docker images on demand in the same pipeline that is using them) will always work regardless of a caching registry.

 ### Using the new Docker image dashboard/API